iced::widget

 The widgets in this module will all ask for a “hint” of some sort.
 In order to help them keep continuity, you need to make sure the hint stays the same for the same items in your user interface between view calls.

-• A container that distributes its contents vertically.
+• A container that distributes its contents vertically while keeping continuity.